dcadgis/pro-createrecords-addin/Docs/README.md

 #### Version Features
 - Messaging centralized into a class library
-- Fixed an issue with the commmand causing the App to hang when opening from the project from the Recent Projects list
+- Fixed an issue with the command causing the App to hang when opening from the project from the Recent Projects list